Ink Review #2893: De Atramentis Coral Red

 Bleeding: None

-Other properties: All five have low shading.
+Other properties: All five had low-medium shading.
+Oranje Boven had low gold sheen.

-On Walmart Pen + Gear copy paper there was some feathering and bleeding in the larger nib sizes.
+On Walmart Pen + Gear copy paper there was quite a bit of feathering but no bleeding.

 Comparison Swabs:

 I used a Taroko Enigma notebook.
-All five had average flows.
+All five inks had average flows.

 Disclaimer: All photos and opinions are my own.
 This page does not contain affiliate links, and is not sponsored in any way.